Tech Trek – 2017 February

 But WAIT (pun intended), don’t despair!
 Open up your friendly SharePoint Designer and let’s build a simple workflow to address this need.

-I’d recommend having a site owner that will manage the list and assign items immediately to their respective owner.
-You can provide site owner notification by using the built-in SharePoint alert when new entries are added.
-Mission Accomplished!
+I’d recommend having a site owner that will manage the list and assign items immediately to the respective people.
+You can send an email notification to the site owner by using the built-in SharePoint alert when new entries are added.